RP-12000/pianotilespro/README.md

 **How to Play**

-The main game consists of 8 lanes and UI is shown with the following picture
+The main game consists of 8 lanes.

 Each lane has a specific key to trigger a pressed event.

-Note that although in the same lane, the notes that land on the bottom judgement line does NOT have the same trigger key as the notes that rise to the upper judgement line。
+Note that although in the same lane, the notes that land on the bottom judgement line does NOT have the same trigger key as the notes that rise to the upper judgement line.

-For the baseline 8 lanes, from left to right, is A,S,D,F,J,K,L,and the semicolon key
+For the baseline 8 lanes, from left to right, is A, S, D, F, J, K, L, and the semicolon key.

-For the skyline 8 lanes, from left to right, is Q,W,E,R,U,I,O,and P
+For the skyline 8 lanes, from left to right, is Q, W, E, R, U, I, O, and P.

 Also, the keys to trigger hold notes need to be held until the hold note completely disappears.